 Seo, H., Blomberg, M., Altschwager, D., & Vu, H. T. (in press).
 Vulnerable populations and misinformation: A mixed-methods approach to underserved older adults' online information assessment.
 New Media & Society.

-Seo, H. & Vu, H. T. (in press).
+Seo, H. & Vu, H. T. (2020).
 Transnational nonprofits' social media use: A survey of communications professionals and an analysis of organizational characteristics.
 Nonprofit and Voluntary Sector Quarterly, 49(4), 849-870.

 Vu, H. T., Do, H. V., Seo, H., & Liu, Y. (2020).
 Who leads the conversation on climate change?: A study of a global network of NGOs on Twitter.
 Environmental Communication, 14(4), 450-464.